By Clinical Partners on Friday, 30 May 2025

 Bipolar 1 is also characterised by full manic episodes, defined as a period of elevated, expansive, or irritable mood lasting at least one week, accompanied by increased energy and activity.
 A manic episode may also include:

-In addition to manic episodes, people with Bipolar 1 can also experience major depressive episodes.
-To diagnose major depression, the DSM-5 requires the presence of either a depressed mood or loss of interest or pleasure and four or more additional symptoms during the same two-week period.
-These symptoms may include significant weight changes, slowed thoughts and movement, fatigue, worthlessness or guilt, difficulty thinking or making decisions, suicidal thoughts, and changes in sleep patterns (insomnia or hypersomnia).
+A major depressive episode is a depressed mood or loss of interest or pleasure, as well as four or more additional symptoms, during the same two-week period.
+These symptoms may include weight changes, slowed thoughts and movement, fatigue, worthlessness or guilt, difficulty thinking or making decisions, suicidal thoughts, or changes in sleep patterns (insomnia or hypersomnia).

 Bipolar 2 disorder

-Diagnosing Bipolar 2 can sometimes be challenging as it may be mistaken for recurring depression due to the alternating experience of major depressive episodes and hypomania, a mild form of mania.
+Recognising Bipolar 2 can sometimes be challenging as it may be mistaken for recurring depression due to the alternating experience of major depressive episodes and hypomania, a mild form of mania.

 Hypomanic episodes typically last around four days, shorter than the manic episodes in Bipolar 1.
-During a hypomanic episode, symptoms are not severe enough to cause significant impairment in daily functioning and are not accompanied by psychotic symptoms.
+During a hypomanic episode, symptoms are usually not severe enough to cause significant impairment in daily functioning and are not accompanied by psychotic symptoms.

 Substance/medication-induced bipolar disorder